What is the maximum number of zeros (also called x-intercepts) the function may have? What is the minimum? c, a constant, may be any real number.

 At the x-intercepts, the y-value is 0:

 That means that for this function, at the zeros, the fourth-degree monomial equals the linear function .
+The graphs of and intersect at the points of equality.
 Let’s graph these two pieces separately for , the value of c that we’ve seen gives two x-intercepts.

 But that doesn’t cover all possibilities, because we considered only one value for c.
 What if c takes a different value?
 Then the line slides up or down.
 If , the line slides up and there will two points of intersection, one at which x is less than zero and one in which x is greater than zero.